-Resignation is a voluntary act initiated by the employee to terminate employment with the Mille Lacs Band.
+2624 RESIGNATION 2625 2626 2627 2628 Resignation is a voluntary act initiated by the employee to terminate employment with the Mille Lacs Band.
 Although advance notice is not required, the Mille Lacs Band requests at least two (2) weeks' written notice of resignation from nonexempt employees and four (4) weeks' notice from exempt employees.

-Prior to an employee's departure, Human Resources shall schedule an exit interview with the employee to discuss the reasons for the resignation and the effect of the resignation on benefits.

-The Band reserves the right to accept the immediate resignation of employees at any time after the employee has given such notice.
+2629 2630 2631 Prior to an employee's departure, Human Resources shall schedule an eximiterview with the employee to discuss the reasons for the resignation and the effect of the resignation on benefits.
+2632 2633 2634 2635 The Band reserves the right to accept the immediate resignation of employees at any time after the employee has given such notice, as approved by HR-provided that are exit interview is properly scheduled.
+Upon acceptance of resignation the TribeBand shall pay any remaining days of the Notice period that they were not allowed to work 2636